About Windermere Jetty Museum

 April 2021 Windermere Jetty Museum acquires historic 'Windermere 17' yacht Merlin.

 April 2021 Although the museum remains closed, the cafe is open and you can now book a trip on newly-restored historic boat Penelope II

 April 2021 Lakeland Arts, which runs Windermere Jetty Museum, has been awarded £405,920 from the second round of the Government's Culture Recovery Funding, the highest amount awarded to an organisation in the country.

 September 2020 Penelope II has taken her first dip after a 3-year conservation programme!
 The launch went very smoothly and the team will be completing finishing touches and conducting sea trials in the next few weeks.

 May 2020 With the conservation workshop closed and the Museum's boatbuilding team safely working from home, the team have reviewed some of the work that has been done on Penelope II during their first year of opening.
-Find out more about the progress that has been made to restore Penelope II and discover some of the insight into the lengths they go to when conserving the historic fabric of these boats.

 Even though they are currently closed, Lakeland Arts need to continue to support the community through arts, culture and heritage and to care for our collections and buildings.

 If you can afford to make a donation or purchase a membership for yourself or someone else, you will be contributing to this work.
 Every donation of any size will make a difference.
 If you're not able to donate, you can still help by continuing to like and share on social media.

 February 2020 - Watch conservation boat builder Matthew Foot talk about progress on the conservation and restoration of Penelope II, the 1930s motor launch.
 She's set to return to the water in the spring!
 The front of the cabin has been installed, a key piece that the rest of the fit-out gets built around.